sccn/labstreaminglayer/docs/dev/app_build.rst

 and should work for most applications.
 Always be sure to read the specific application build instructions first.

-.. note:: When you're building only a single app, you can compile liblsl alongside the app.
+.. note:: You can create a project comprising both liblsl and the app.
-          These builds are preferable if you need to change / debug both the app and liblsl, but because compiling liblsl takes considerably longer than most apps you shouldn’t do it for more than one app.
-Download a `pre-built liblsl <https://github.com/sccn/liblsl/releases>`_ instead or
+          These builds are preferable if you need to change / debug both the app and liblsl, but because compiling liblsl takes considerably longer than most apps you should generally download a
+          `pre-built liblsl <https://github.com/sccn/liblsl/releases>`_ instead or
           :ref:`build it yourself <build_liblsl>`.